Vancouver Island: Road

 Vancouver Island is also well served by secondary routes, a growing number of which have efficient roundabouts in place of the traffic lights that can back up traffic on the main highway routes.
-Numerous active and decommissioned logging and forest service roads provide access into the back country.
+Numerous active and decommissioned logging and forest service roads provide access to the backcountry.

 Many communities are served by public and private transit.
 Greater Victoria is one of the few places in North America where double-decker buses are used in the regular public transit system.
 Tofino Bus All Island Express serves all major cities on Vancouver Island.

 Air

 There are 52 certified airports, registered aerodromes and heliports on Vancouver Island.
 This number includes seven aerodromes and airports in Greater Victoria.

 Victoria International Airport, (IATA: YYJ, ICAO: CYYJ), is the major airport on Vancouver Island.
 In 2018, it was the 11th busiest airport in Canada in terms of passenger movements (1,924,385).
 As of 2020, carriers include Air Canada Express, Air Canada Rouge, Air North, Alaska Airlines, Pacific Coastal Airlines, WestJet and WestJet Encore.
-They offer a variety of direct flights of short and medium distance including to and from Seattle, Calgary, Edmonton, Vancouver, Whitehorse and Toronto.
+They offer a variety of direct flights of short and medium distances including to and from Seattle, Calgary, Edmonton, Vancouver, Whitehorse and Toronto.
 Air Canada Rouge, Pacific Coastal Airlines, Sunwing Airlines, Swoop and WestJet offer seasonal services to several destinations including Mexico.

-Other land based airports with scheduled services are Campbell River, CFB Comox, (Comox Valley Airport), Nanaimo, Port Hardy, Qualicum Beach and Tofino/Long Beach.
-In addition there are seven water airports with scheduled services, Campbell River, Comox, Nanaimo Harbour, Port Alberni, Tofino Harbour, Victoria and Victoria Inner Harbour.
+Other land-based airports with scheduled services are Campbell River, CFB Comox, (Comox Valley Airport), Nanaimo, Port Hardy, Qualicum Beach and Tofino/Long Beach.
+In addition, there are seven water airports with scheduled services, Campbell River, Comox, Nanaimo Harbour, Port Alberni, Tofino Harbour, Victoria and Victoria Inner Harbour.

 Much of the floatplane traffic is downtown-to-downtown service between Victoria Inner Harbour, Nanaimo Harbour and Vancouver Harbour, the primary carriers being Harbour Air Seaplanes, Seair Seaplanes and Corilair.
 Harbour Air also flies to other areas around Vancouver, service to Kenmore Air Harbor Seaplane Base on Seattle's Lake Union is provided by Kenmore Air.
 Smaller airlines include Tofino Air, Pacific Seaplanes and Sunshine Coast Air.
 These carriers make several daily scheduled flights, weather permitting.
 Helicopter service is provided by Helijet in Victoria and various private operators elsewhere.